 The service operates through a streamlined three-step process: borrowers complete a brief online application, Good Rate searches its lender network in real time, and if approved, the borrower is forwarded to the lender's site to review terms and complete the agreement.
 Funds are typically disbursed within 24–48 hours of e-signature.
 Good Rate accepts applicants with all credit types and advertises data encryption for security.

-Good Rate distinguishes itself through its real-time marketplace model, which claims to show multiple lender options to increase approval odds, and its minimal application burden (a two-minute form).
+Good Rate distinguishes itself through its real-time marketplace model, which claims to show multiple lender options to increase eligibility fields, and its minimal application burden (a two-minute form).
 The company also transparently discloses APR ranges in representative examples, showing potential rates spanning 28% to 600% depending on creditworthiness and loan type.

 A critical caveat is that Good Rate itself is not a lender—it is a lead aggregator.
 Borrowers' actual loan terms, rates, and conditions are determined by the third-party lender they are matched with, not by Good Rate.
 The representative examples show extremely high APRs (up to 600%), indicating that depending on credit profile and loan structure, some borrowers may receive payday-style loans disguised as installment loans rather than traditional personal loans.
 Consumers should carefully review the lender's TILA box before accepting any offer.